danielgroves/danielgroves.net/readme.md

 * `version` - Jekyll version number.
 * `dev:watch` - Start the Jekyll server in watch mode with future and draft posts.
 Loads the `_config_dev.yml` file to override production values with development values.
 * `deploy` - Do a production build.
+* `typekit:add_domain` - Adds a domain to a typekit kit whitelist based on your environment.
+* `typekit:remove_domain` - Removes a domain from a typekit kit whitelist based on your environment.
 * `assets:precompile` - Default task called by the build pipeline.
 See below for details.

+#### Typekit Tasks

+The Rake tasks in the `typekit` namespace are used by Heroku as [postdeploy]("Post Deploy Documentation" https://devcenter.heroku.com/articles/github-integration-review-apps#the-postdeploy-script) and [pr-predestroy]("Predestroy Documentation" https://devcenter.heroku.com/articles/github-integration-review-apps#pr-predestroy-script) scripts.
+This allows Heroku to automatically add and review Review App domains from the Typekit kit whitelist.
+This is achieved by calling into the Typekit API to add and remove the domains.
+Three environmental variables are required:

+* `TYPEKIT_API_AUTH` - This should be a valid [Typekit API Key]("Create a Typekit API Key" https://typekit.com/account/tokens).
+* `TYPEKIT_KIT_ID` - The ID of the kit you want to update (this is supplied on the settings page for the kit).
+* `HEROKU_APP_NAME` - This is automatically supplied by Heroku, and is used to build the app domain.

+When these three variables are present the Rake tasks can be invoked.

 ### Deployment